chingc/demo-github-actions/README.md

 ## homebrew.yml

 If you develop on macOS you're probably familiar with [homebrew](https://brew.sh).
 Did you know it's also available on Linux?

 This demo shows how you can leverage its power and convenience to install applications on GitHub Actions runners.

 - Uses [Homebrew/actions/setup-homebrew](https://github.com/Homebrew/actions/tree/master/setup-homebrew)

+## system_path.yml

+Read, write, and modify PATH like any other environment variable.
+It has the same quirks.

+- Modify PATH env var

 ## References